Overview

 NameA friendly display name

-Endpoint URLThe MCP server URL (for SSE/HTTP) or command (for stdio)
+Endpoint URLThe MCP server URL

 GroupAssign to a named group for organisation